 While no-one knows exactly how many different sounds chickens make and what they mean, experts estimate there are somewhere between 24 and 30.

 Chickens are naturally talkative animals and have a complex system of communication with one another.
-You can’t make chickens quieter, and if this is something you are concerned about it may be wise to really consider getting chicken.
+You can’t make chickens quieter, so what sounds do chickens make and are they noisy critters?
+If this is something you are concerned about it may be wise to really consider getting chicken.

 There are breeds that are naturally more quiet and calm.
 These include Australorps, Buff Orpingtons, Wyandottes, Brahmas, Barred Rocks, Cochins, Mottled Javas, Speckled Sussex, Rhode Island Reds, Silkies, and Javas.

 These breeds may be easier to keep in urban or more densely populated areas where noise could cause problems.

 Conversely, if noise is not an issue for you and you enjoy hearing your animals talking, there are some particularly loud breeds too.
 These include Polish chicken, Welsummers, Easter Eggers, and Araucana.

 Roosters also tend to be louder than hens and so some areas restrict the number of roosters you can keep.
 It is possible to attempt to train your chickens to be quiet, but we strongly advise against this.

 They make sounds for the same reasons we do, and it could put them in danger to not call out when they need help.

 If your chickens are completely silent, this is often an indicator that something is wrong.
 They may be injured, ill, or scared, and paying attention to their sounds is an easy way to spot this early on.

 Hens are female chickens and tend to be very protective of their eggs and chicks.